 In 2003, Congress significantly expanded the availability of Medicare Advantage.
 Since then, Medicare Advantage has seen tremendous growth and continues to expand.
 A recent government report provides that 32% of all Medicare beneficiaries, or approximately 18.5 million beneficiaries, are projected to be enrolled in Medicare Advantage plans in 2017.

-FCA Liability for Medicare Advantage Fraud
+False Claims Act Liability for Medicare Advantage Fraud

 There are at least two avenues of FCA liability arising from Medicare Advantage: (1) asserting claims against providers for submitting false claims to MAOs and (2) asserting claims against MAOs for submitting inaccurate diagnostic information to Medicare to receive increased capitation payments.
 This blog only addresses the first category of liability.
 We will blog about the second category of liability in the future.